Pumpkin Roll

 Cream cheese filling spread over a cake

-• Tightly, but carefully, roll the cake up.
+• Tightly, but carefully, roll the cake up from the short end.
 Gently transfer to a sheet of plastic wrap and cover the cake completely.
 Chill in the fridge for at least an hour before serving.
 It will be tempting to slice into it sooner, but for that beautiful swirl to set up it needs a full hour in the fridge.

 A pumpkin roll on a platter